Water, the Origin of Hope

 We met another man who dwells in the in between,

-A man whose strong faith roots him in a place where it’s hard to have roots.
+A man whose strong faith roots him in a place where it’s

 Rafael is both Haitian and Dominican,